wemake-services/wemake-vue-template/template/docs/template/testing.md

 folder near the test itself.
 There can be multiple snapshots for different component states.

-Run `yarn test:unit -u` to update existing snapshots with the updated state.
+Run `npm run test:unit -u` to update existing snapshots with the updated state.

 ### Mocking